tinkerhub/TinkerHub-Learning-Paths/learning/Django/readme.md

 6. Basic knowledge of using a terminal/command line :white_check_mark:
 > You should know how to install software packages on computer's operating system.

-### Installing system-wide or in a Python virtual environment?
+### Installing system-wide or in a Python virtual environment? :thinking:

 If you install Django into the global environment then you will only be able to one version of Django on the computer.
 And if you want to create websites using the latest version of Django while still maintaining websites that rely on older versions, then you'll have a problem here.